Everest Panorama View Trek

-Everest Panorama View trekking is short and classic trekking in the Everest region.
+Everest Panorama View Trek is short and classic trekking in the Everest region.
 This trek is designed for those who want to see the beauty of the Mt.
 Everest region in a short span of time.
 During this trek, you will reach a height of around 3720 m.
 Everest Trek offers the majestic opportunity to see the incredible opportunity of the highest peaks of the world from Mt.
 Everest to Nuptse.
 This panorama trek is not only limited to this; the trek offers a century-old religion and culture and provides the opportunity to meet and interact with heroes of mountain Sherpas.

 The Mt.
 Everest panorama view trek starts from a flight to Lukla from Kathamandu and a short trek to Namche Bazar, then to Tyangboche (famous for its monastery), and into the Khumjung village, a charismatic Sherpa settlement.
 It provides a fabulous sketch of Sherpa, their culture, and great mountain views.
 The Everest View Trek passes through the base of mountain peaks, chortnaes, mani walls, and the pristine beauty of old Sherpa villages.